Latin Person and Number: A Guide to Latin Personal Endings

 Latin, on the other hand, is a highly inflected language, and verb endings contain a lot of information about the subject.
 For this reason, pronouns can be omitted without confusion.

 Compare cantābāmus “we were singing” and cantābant “they were singing”.
-There is a clear distinction between the two words; we don’t need to add the pronouns nōs and eī to specify who was singing.
+There is a clear distinction between the two words; the we-form ends in –mus and the they-form ends in -nt.
+We don’t need to add the pronouns nōs and eī to specify who was singing.

-How to identify a Latin verb’s person and number
+How do you identify a Latin verb’s person and number?

 Fortunately for Latin students everywhere, it is actually quite simple to find a verb’s person and number.
 You just need to look at the very end of the verb and see what personal ending it has.

-If you memorize these endings, then you can look at any Latin verb and instantly know what person and number it is.
-It doesn’t matter whether you know the meaning of the verb or not, or whether the verb is regular or irregular.
+It doesn’t matter whether you know the meaning of the verb or not, whether the verb is first conjugation or third conjugation, or whether it’s regular or irregular.
 It doesn’t matter what tense or mood the verb is in.

 Practice Exercises